YKesX/Trident-XLM/README.md

 python .\random_demo.py
 ```

 It will print a prompt, generate a one-liner and a report.
-If trained model folders (e.g., `flan_quick_int8`) are not present, it falls back to base HF models or a tiny Turkish template to ensure visible output.
+If trained model folders are not present, it falls back to base HF models or a small Turkish template so you always get output.

 ## 📋 Data Format